Areoxy/discord-Oauth2-php/README.md

 ## How to get user data?

-Have a look into the script to get a overview how it work and wich variables you have to work with.
+Have a look into the script to get a overview how it works and wich variables you have to work with.

 ## Features